KjellConnelly/react-native-shared-group-preferences/README.md

 - Uses Xcode's Shared Preferences App Groups (iOS) and ??? for Android
 - Once you install via npm, you will need to do some configuration in Xcode for your javascript to access a shared group container.
 - I tried to model this after React Native's AsyncStorage.
 Main thing is that you no longer need to do JSON.stringify and JSON.parse when you set/get.
 Not sure why they make you do that to begin with... but you can set/get an JSONable item using this module.
+- All methods return a promise.
+So make sure to make your functions async.

 ## NOT FINISHED
 This module works for iOS only right now.